 Since 1987, thousands of volunteers in Massachusetts have removed hundreds of tons of trash and other marine debris through CZM's annual COASTSWEEP cleanup.
-COASTSWEEP season extends from late August until early November, and with more than 1,500 miles of shoreline to cover, we need your help!
-You can participate as a:
+COASTSWEEP season extends from late August into November, and with more than 1,500 miles of shoreline to cover, we need your help!
+You can participate as a Cleanup Coordinator or Volunteer.

 All cleanups are unique, ranging in size from just a few to hundreds of volunteers.
-So whatever time you have to give, you can find a COASTSWEEP opportunity that is right for you.
+So whatever time you have to give, you can find the right volunteer option for you.

 Cleanups can be scheduled for any day throughout the COASTSWEEP season (typically in September and October, but some cleanups are in late August or linger into November).
-CZM will work with you to make sure you have all of the necessary assistance and supplies for a safe and successful cleanup.
-Garbage bags, gloves, pencils, data cards, and other cleanup supplies are provided for free and are sent directly to you.
+CZM will work with you to make sure you have a successful cleanup.
+Garbage bags, gloves, and other cleanup supplies are provided for free and are sent directly to you.

-CZM can also assist with event logistics, including providing tips on soliciting donations from within your community (such as food and prizes for volunteers), arranging for trash pickup, getting permits (if necessary), and providing safety instructions and getting liability waivers signed.
+CZM can also assist with event logistics, including providing tips on soliciting donations from within your community (such food or prizes for volunteers), arranging for trash pickup, getting permits (if necessary), providing safety instructions, and getting liability waivers signed.

 For more details, please see Information for Cleanup Coordinators, which includes a Cleanup Coordinator Sign-Up Form.

-You can also volunteer at an existing cleanup.
-As a volunteer, you will remove trash and debris from the designated cleanup site and record the types and quantities of materials you find.
+As a volunteer at a planned cleanup, you will remove trash and debris from the designated cleanup site and record the types and quantities of materials you find.
 This data will be used to better understand what types of materials are littering the beaches all over the world.
 To volunteer, see the Cleanup List, select a public cleanup, and contact the cleanup coordinator to let him/her know you are coming.
 All volunteers are encouraged to wear protective gloves while collecting trash.
 Disposable gloves and trash bags will be provided, but gardening gloves, other reusable gloves, and buckets for trash also work well—so feel free to bring your own to cut down on waste.
 PLEASE NOTE: The Cleanup List is posted starting in mid-August and updated every week as necessary into November.
 To receive reminders when new cleanup lists are posted, send a blank email (completely blank, with no signature line) firstname.lastname@example.org.